sashavor/sashavor.github.io/_pages/about.md

 * Best practices for data collection and sharing
 * Deploying AI tools for humanitarian support

-Check out the other pages on this site for more information about my [publications](https://sashavor.github.io/publications/), [talks](https://sashavor.github.io/talks/) I have given and [projects](https://sashavor.github.io/projects/) that I'm involved in.
+Check out the other pages on this site for more information about my [publications](https://sashavor.github.io/publications/), my [biography](https://sashavor.github.io/biography/) [talks](https://sashavor.github.io/talks/) I have given and [projects](https://sashavor.github.io/projects/) that I'm involved in.

 For my full CV, see [here](https://sashavor.github.io/cv/)